Jako-K/audio_synthesis/README.md

 # Training
 1. Setup EmbeddingNet and WaveNet
-2. Setup los, optimizer and learning rate scheduler
+2. Setup loss, optimizer, and learning rate scheduler
 3. Training loop with Weights and Biases
 4. Visualization

 ## Setup EmbeddingNet and WaveNet
-The role of `EmbeddingNet` has already been explained and my implementation of WaveNet was introduced in first section.
+The role of `EmbeddingNet` has already been explained and my implementation of WaveNet was introduced in the first section.
 <br>
-The parameter count for both models is in the neighbourhood 6 milion parameters, which seems very reasonable ─ perhaps even to modest, that is the models may not have a sufficient number of parameters to fulfil the task at hand.
+The parameter count for both models is in the neighborhood of 6 million parameters, which seems very reasonable ─ perhaps even too modest, that is the models may not have a sufficient number of parameters to fulfill the task at hand.

 ```python